PA-HS-24-ciel-127/Lipsync-Angular/README.md

 # Run the project

-Take this steps to run the webapplication:
+Take these steps to run the web application:
 - Clone the repository
 - Run  `npm install` in order to install the dependencies
 - Run `npm start` to start the development server